Tag Archives: evolution

 Welcome to the jungle: finding quality in the internet content ecosystem and why editors are so important

 I agree vehemently with Alistair that folks who spent time decrying the lack of general quality in the blogosphere or on Flickr or the internet in general are missing the point.
-Average quality doesn’t matter.
-Who cares if my free … Continue reading
+Average quality doesn't matter.
+Who cares if my free stock photo site has mostly crap on it, the question ...

 Emerging from the Chaos…